 MSc Statistics and Data Mining, 120 credits

 There is a rapidly increasing demand for specialists who are able to exploit the new wealth of information in large and complex datasets to improve analysis, prediction and decision making.
 The programme focuses on modern developments at the intersection of statistics, artificial intelligence and database management, providing students with unique competence in the labour market.

 With the growth of computer capabilities, databases become larger and more complex, making traditional statistical methods less effective or even unsuitable.
-Data from economic transactions, individual health records, internet search, and environmental data are just a few examples of the content of enormous databases awaiting thorough examination In these data-rich environments methods from data mining, statistical visualisation, computational statistics and other computer-intensive statistical methods included in the programme have become increasingly popular for both governmental agencies and the private sector.
+Data from economic transactions, individual health records, internet search, and environmental data are just a few examples of the content of enormous databases that challenge professional analysts.
+In these data-rich environments methods from data mining, statistical visualisation, computational statistics and other computer-intensive statistical methods included in the programme have become increasingly popular for both governmental agencies and the private sector.